oesmith/puffing-billy/README.md

 to see how Billy's default drivers are configured.

 ## Working with VCR and Webmock
-If you use VCR and Webmock elsewhere in your specs, you will need to disable them for your specs utilizing Puffing Billy.
+If you use VCR and Webmock elsewhere in your specs, you may need to disable them for your specs utilizing Puffing Billy.
 To do so, you can configure your `spec_helper.rb` as shown below: